-Quezon City is developing an interactive storybook to promote environmental education among the next generation in an inclusive and accessible way, empowering them to be a part of the solution to the climate crisis.
+Quezon City developed an interactive storybook to promote environmental education among the next generation in an inclusive and accessible way, empowering them to be a part of the solution to the climate crisis.

 The C40 Inclusive Climate Action (ICA) Cities Fund is designed to help cities develop and implement climate projects with equity and inclusion principles at their core.
-As part of the 2023 programme, C40 is supporting six global cities to develop and deliver climate projects over a 12 month period that are inclusive, fair and benefit all residents.
-Learn more about the ICA Cities Fund.
+As part of the 2023-2024 programme, C40 supported six global cities to develop and deliver climate projects that are inclusive, fair and benefit all residents.
+Learn more about C40’s ICA Fund.

 Share article